 This mission might have sounded ridiculous for two young Ph.D. that were more academics than people from the business world.
 Yet those academics managed to build a business that is worth more than a trillion:

-However, Page and Brin created an innovative arm of the company, called Google X, whose aim was to solve significant challenges independently from the core of the company.
+However, Page and Brin created an innovative arm of the company, called Google X, whose aim was to solve significant challenges independently from the core business model of the company.

 As pointed out by Larry Page, on the 2013 founders’ letter to shareholders: